In order to fully appreciateand understandlife,

 Regardless of

-the reasons for needing to terminate the treatment, a psychotherapist is
+the reasons for a psychotherapist needing to terminate the treatment,

-bound by ethics to treat a client with due respect and consideration in all
+psychotherapists are bound by ethics to treat their clients with due respect and

-things, including termination.
-The reasons for termination should be discussed
+consideration in all things, including termination.
+The reasons for termination

-clients emotional reactions can be processed.
-(Of course, if the
+notice so that their emotional reactions can be carefully processed.

 client-psychotherapist relationship is an issue contributing to the need